Yogesh-MG/Meditrackpro/README.md

-# MediTrackPros
+<h1>MediTrackPros</h1>
-## Empowering health management with seamless tracking and organization.
+<h2>Empowering health management with seamless tracking and organization.</h2>
-### MediTrackPros is a web application designed to simplify medical record tracking, appointment scheduling, and medication management for patients and healthcare providers.
-Built with modern web technologies, it offers an intuitive interface and reliable performance, hosted on Netlify for fast and secure access.
+<h3>MediTrackPros is a web application designed to simplify medical record tracking, appointment scheduling, and medication management for patients and healthcare providers.
+Built with modern web technologies, it offers an intuitive interface and reliable performance, hosted on Netlify for fast and secure access.</h3>
 Live Demo: <a href="https://meditrackpros.netlify.app">meditrackpros.netlify.app</a>

 #### Run localy using below steps